manuelbb-upb/DFMOWrapper.jl/README.md

 makes it Fortran compatible (by means of `c_f_procpointer`) and stores the resulting procedure pointer with "backwards"-compatible name.

-The main routine in DFMO is not changed, execept that we have also made the algorithm settings routine parameters.
+The main routine in DFMO is not changed, except that we have also made the algorithm settings routine parameters.

 To be honest, I don't really understand half of what I have done.